Landmark Case Studies

 Designated programs gain additional recognition, exposure and credibility, which may help them attract customers and investors, and maintain or increase program funding.
 They also get a Landmark designation logo for use on websites and in electronic newsletters, providing click-through access to the program's case study materials.

-Tools of Change is soliciting nominations for its 2024 Landmark behavior change case studies in three topic areas - (1) climate change mitigation or adaptation, (2) energy conservation and (3) sustainable transportation.
+Tools of Change is soliciting nominations for its 2025 Landmark behavior change case studies in two topic areas - (1) climate change mitigation or adaptation, and (2) sustainable transportation.
+We are also accepting nominations for (3) energy conservation, but these won't be reviewed by our energy panel until 2026.
 If you know of anyone working on a particularly effective, innovative or impactful approach for changing related behaviors, please consider nominating them - or yourself.
 All nominations must include measured impact results.

 New Climate Change Landmark Case Studies and Panel

-Having completed its third year (2023), our new Climate Change Landmark panel has designated six case studies.
+Having completed its fourth year (2024), our new Climate Change Landmark panel has designated eight case studies.